 Notwithstanding the disclosures required as part of these procedural requirements, both the child and the alleged abuser have rights and the need of protection during due process.
 Therefore the privacy of an alleged offender will be maintained during the investigation process.

-A pastor, elder, senior leader or church members found guilty of abuse will be disciplined in a manner set down with the church’s constitution.
+A pastor, elder, senior leader or church members found guilty of abuse will be disciplined in a manner set down in the church’s constitution.

 4.0 Making a report for Child Services